guynir42/AstroRetriever/README.md

 The workflow is as follows:

-1. Choose a list of targets based on some criteria from a catalog (e.g. Gaia).
+1. Choose a list of targets based on some criteria from a catalog (e.g., Gaia).
 2. Download images or photometry from one or more surveys.
 3. Reduce the raw data into a format where data is uniform enough to be used in analysis.
 4. Run analysis on the data and save the results per source, and some statistics on the data as a whole.

 Each of these steps uses parameters that are stored in a configuration file.
 Each of these steps produces data products that are saved in a way that is easy